-Speakers and Presenters From Spiritual Congress 2020
+Speakers From Congress 2020

 The Honorable Danny K. Davis – U.S. House of Representatives